Priyansh-03/Aural_odyssey_web/README.md

 ## 🚀 Getting Started

-Follow these instructions to get Aural Odyssey up and running on your local machine.
+Follow these instructions to get Aural Odyssey up and running on your local machine using VS Code.

 ### Prerequisites

 *   **Node.js:** v18 or later recommended (includes npm).
 Download from [nodejs.org](https://nodejs.org/).
 *   **Git:** For cloning the repository.
 Download from [git-scm.com](https://git-scm.com/).
+*   **VS Code:** Your Integrated Development Environment.
+Download from [code.visualstudio.com](https://code.visualstudio.com/).
 *   **Google API Key:** A valid API key for Google Gemini models.
     *   You can obtain one from [Google AI Studio](https://aistudio.google.com/app/apikey) or Google Cloud.